Bre Pettis: Career

 After graduating and working on various films in Europe, Pettis moved to London and began working at Jim Henson’s Creature Shop and making super-custom animatronics, or high-performance robots.
-Pettis learned prototyping here, as well as building one-of-a-kind things from scratch, allowing him to eventually be paid for his work.
+Pettis learned prototyping there, as well as building one-of-a-kind things from scratch, allowing him to eventually be paid for his work.

 He is also known for DIY video podcasts for MAKE, and for the History Hacker pilot on the History Channel.
 He is one of the founders of the Brooklyn-based hacker space NYC Resistor.

 Pettis is a co-founder and former CEO of MakerBot Industries, a company that produces 3D printers now owned by Stratasys.
 Besides being a TV host and Video Podcast producer, he's created new media for Etsy.com, hosted Make: Magazine's Weekend Projects podcast, and has been a schoolteacher, artist, and puppeteer.
 He was the artist-in-residence of art group monochrom at Museumsquartier Vienna in 2007.

 Pettis was featured in the documentary film Print the Legend.